-When butter was only made on farms, the cows were almost exclusively fed grass and hay.
+When the butter was only made on farms, the cows were almost exclusively fed grass and hay.
 The butter was always a creamy yellow, but it wasn’t as strong a color as you may imagine.
 Once commercial dairy farms sprang up, cows’ diets shifted and they started to include more grains, and less grass.

-This resulted in a lighter color butter, which many people associated with a ‘poor’ quality butter.
+This resulted in a lighter color butter, which many people associated with ‘poor’ quality butter.
 So, nowadays a bit of food coloring is added, usually by means of beta-carotene or annatto (like for cheddar).

 What the cows eat